I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-closeadapter.md

 <p>Before <b>CloseAdapter</b> closes the graphics adapter object, all of the display devices that were created by using the graphics adapter object in calls to the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createdevice.md">CreateDevice</a> function must be destroyed in calls to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-destroydevice.md">DestroyDevice</a> function.</p>

-<p>The user-mode display driver's <b>CloseAdapter</b> function should free all of the resources that it allocated for the graphics adapter object.</p>

-<p>Before <b>CloseAdapter</b> closes the graphics adapter object, all of the display devices that were created by using the graphics adapter object in calls to the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createdevice.md">CreateDevice</a> function must be destroyed in calls to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-destroydevice.md">DestroyDevice</a> function.</p>

 ## -requirements
 <table>
 <tr>